'Literally Raining Crap:' Long Grove Family Sues Insurance Company, Claiming They Got Runaround About Repair Coverage After Sewage Rained Down In Their Home

 Clay added, “And it’s not even our crap, because we just moved here.”

 That was March 2020, but the repairs still aren’t done.
-The family blames a dispute with State Auto Insurance.READ MORE: Watch The Derek Chauvin Trial Live
+The family blames a dispute with State Auto Insurance.READ MORE: 'I Was Going To Try And Get Away': Man Driving With 21-Month Old Kayden Swann When Child Was Shot Speaks Out

 “I hate to use the word, but it was bubbling up,” Clay said.